Sedniv: Independence

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-Russian forces entered Sedniv in early morning hours of February 24, 2022.
-The town was initially used as staging area for further Russian advances in Chernihiv Oblast; according to locals, Russian forces came in three waves.
+Russian forces entered Sedniv in the early morning hours of 24 February 2022.
+The town was initially used as staging area for further Russian advances in Chernihiv Oblast.
+According to locals, Russian forces came in three waves.

-Local inhabitants reported excessive looting and intimidation by Russian forces; according to local culturologists, a number of places of historical and architectural significance were either damaged or outright destroyed.
+Local inhabitants reported excessive looting and intimidation by Russian forces.
+According to local culturologists, a number of places of historical and architectural significance were either damaged or outright destroyed.
 Days before the Russian army pulled back from north Ukraine, local media reported that on-the-ground military units were burning corpses of their fallen in a local starch factory furnaces.

-Until 26 January 2024, Sedniv was designated urban-type settlement.
-On this day, a new law entered into force which abolished this status, and Sedniv became a rural settlement.
+Until 26 January 2024, Sedniv was designated as an urban-type settlement.
+On this very day, a new law entered into force which abolished this status, and Sedniv became a rural settlement.